 How do you know when an event is a resounding success?
 From what you see, hear, and enjoy.
 There was laughter everywhere, a little singing, more laughing, joking, sharing, and lots more laughing.
 New friends were made, stories shared and our church family was bonding.
-We may have even rekindled interest in the knights from a relocating knight.

 John Aluise was hard at work last month chairing the Bocce Tournament and arranging for teams/players for our tournament.
 There were ten Special Olympics athletes participating and they were joined by Bishop Burbidge.